JiMcNulty/FDC/README.md

 ```
 6. Save config (Klipper)
     1. Shutdown and start (to ensure the bed_mesh.py will load)
+7. <b>Reset and redo your z_offset!!!
+   1. Fail to do so will risk crashing the nozzle!!</b>

 ## * If you aren't convinced you need it or plan on using it, read the [Extended Readme](README_EXTENDED.md)